The Xometry app works best with JavaScript enabled!

 What Materials Can Be Laser Cut?

 There are several materials that can be laser cut, including metal, plastic, and glass.
-Although the material that can be laser cut will depend on the type of laser used.
+However, the materials that can be laser cut depend on the type of laser used.
 For example, some laser cutters can only cut certain materials, while others can cut a wide variety of materials.
-If a CO2 laser cutter is used, a variety of materials can be cut including wood, plastic, glass, and metal.
+If a CO₂ laser cutter is used, a variety of materials can be cut, including wood, plastic, glass, and metal.
 A fiber laser cutter, on the other hand, can cut stainless steel, aluminum, and brass.
-If you are unsure about what type of laser cutter you have, or what materials it can cut, consult the user manual or contact the manufacturer.
+If you are unsure about what type of laser cutter you have or what materials it can cut, consult the user manual or contact the manufacturer.

 What Materials Cannot Be Laser Cut?